maflcko/b-c-gui-translations-review/reviews/sl.md

         <source>Loading P2P addresses…</source>
         <translation>Nalagam P2P naslove ...</translation>

 YES
-The translation contains spacing issues and an incorrect word choice.
-"Nalagam" seems incorrect for "Loading," and "naslove" typically means "headings" or "titles," not "addresses."
-The correct Slovenian translation for "Loading P2P addresses…" would be "Nalaganje P2P naslovov…" without extra spaces before the ellipsis.
+The Slovenian translation uses three periods "..." instead of the correct ellipsis character "…", as in the source.
+Also, there should be no extra spaces before the ellipsis.

 Correct translation:
-Nalaganje P2P naslovov…
+Nalagam P2P naslove…
 ```

 ```